A note on the $(\infty,n)$-category of cobordisms: Interpretation of bordisms as manifolds with corners and the homotopy category

-We have already seen in Remarks \ref{rem composed bordisms} and \ref{rem composed bordisms 3}, and in Corollary \ref{cor composed bordisms} and Proposition \ref{prop composed bordisms}, that the Morse lemma allows interpreting an element in $(\PBord_n^l)_{k_1,\ldots, k_n}$ as a composition of $k_1\cdots k_n$ bordisms.
-In this section we will see that paths in that space lead to diffeomorphisms of the composed bordisms and remark on why this space should be thought of as the classifying space thereof.
+We have already seen in Remark \ref{rem composed bordisms} and Notation \ref{rem composed bordisms 3}, and in Corollary \ref{cor composed bordisms} and Proposition \ref{prop composed bordisms}, that the Morse lemma allows interpreting an element in $(\PBord_n^l)_{k_1,\ldots, k_n}$ as a composition of $k_1\cdots k_n$ bordisms.
+In this section we will see that paths in that space lead to diffeomorphisms of the composed bordisms and remark on why this space should be thought of as the classifying space of these diffeomorphisms.

-The following theorem is classical Morse lemma, as can be found e.g.~in \cite{Milnor}. \begin{thm}[Morse lemma] Let $f$ be a smooth proper real-valued function on a manifold $M$.
+The following theorem is the classical Morse lemma, as can be found e.g.~in \cite{Milnor}. \begin{thm}[Morse lemma] Let $f$ be a smooth proper real-valued function on a manifold $M$.
 Let $a<b$ and suppose that the interval $[a,b]$ contains no critical values of $f$.
 Then $M^a=f^{-1}((-\infty, a])$ is diffeomorphic to $M^b=f^{-1}((-\infty, b])$. \end{thm}

 We repeat the proof here since later on in this section we will adapt it to the situation we need.

 \begin{proof} Choose a metric on $M$, and consider the vector field